 The US Bureau of Labor and Statistics estimates that there is currently a shortage of 70,000 jobs in HVAC and Refrigeration, and the shortage will grow to 115,000 over the next few years.

 The shortage has happened primarily because a large portion of the current workforce is retiring or nearing retirement.
-Also, schools and parents are steering every student toward college, and high school technical programs that used to promote careers in the trades have all but dried up.
+Schools and parents are steering every student toward college.
+And high school technical programs that used to promote careers in the trades have all but dried up.

 There’s never been a better time to begin a career in HVAC and Refrigeration service

-For men and women with the right skills and aptitude, the HVAC job outlook is very promising, offering an unprecedented opportunity for a stable career in a growing industry.
+For men and women with the right skills and aptitude, the HVAC job outlook is very promising.
+It offers an unprecedented opportunity for a stable career in a growing industry.

 Find out if you are a good fit for a career in HVAC and Refrigeration service by taking our quiz.